Kyariaūman: Feminism in Japan

 During the Meiji era, Haru Hiratsuka took up the pen name Raicho Hiratsuka and founded the first all-women literary magazine called Seitō, with a number of other like minded contributors.
 Seitō was published in 1911 with 134 pages at the start and only 1,000 copies were printed, but the launch of the magazine began the feminist movement in Japan.
 Hiratsuka herself stated in her first essay, "In the beginning, woman was truly the sun.
 An authentic person.
 Now she is the moon, a wan and sickly moon, dependent on another, reflecting another's brilliance."
 Indicating that women had fallen from their position of power as representations of the divine and were made subservient, reflecting the grandeur of others, becoming practically invisible on their own.

 In the era of Westernization, more women were becoming educated and began to demand for their legal rights.
 Female leaders began to emerge in various positions in limit scale.
 The declining workforce in the aftermath of the First World War encouraged women to march for their equal rights.
 Though Seitō remained active only through 1915, Hiratsuka became a powerful figure to women everywhere in Japan.

 One of her most important reforms, in 1919, was the petition to revise Article 5 of the police security regulations put into law in the year 1900.
-This severely limited the ability for women to attend political meetings or gather political information, which, as Hiratsuka noted, put working women at a disadvantage, because being politically knowledgeable was a partial necessity to have any hope of employment in the male dominated work force (men).
+This severely limited the ability for women to attend political meetings or gather political information, which, as Hiratsuka noted, put working women at a disadvantage, because being politically knowledgeable was a partial necessity to have any hope of employment in the male dominated work force.